-Saiga 1 15 to 20 12 sometimes 2

-Roebuck 1 or 11⁄2 12 to 15 1 to 3

-Chamois 1 20 do.

-Goat 1 8 to 10' 1 to 4

-Sheep 1 do.
-1 to 3

-Bear 2 20 to 25 never above 5

-Lion 2 do.
-3 or 4

-Leopard & Ti iger 2 about the same 4 or 5
+Leopard & Tiger 2 about the same 4 or 5

 Wolf 2 15 to 20 5 to 9

 Dog 1 do.
 3 to 6

 Fox 1 10 to 12 do.

 Cat less than 1 do. do.

 Dormouse do.
 6 3 to 5

 Hog 1 15 6 to 20

 Hare less than 1 7 to 8 2 to 4

 Rabbit do. do.
 4 to 8

-Guineapig 6 weeks 7 4 to 12.
+Guineapig 6 weeks 7 4 to 12

-Some Birds afford instances of great longevity.
+Some birds afford instances of great longevity.
 In this class of animals, the duration of life is by no means proportioned to the times of their growth.
-Most of them acquire their full dimensions in a few months, and are capable of multiplying the species the first spring or summer after they are hatched.
+Most of them acquire their full dimensions in a few months and are capable of multiplying the species the first spring or summer after they are hatched.
 In proportion to the size of their bodies, birds are much more vivacious, and live longer than either men or quadrupeds.
 Swans have been said to live three hundred years; but, though mentioned by respectable writers, the assertion is not supported by any authentic evidence.
 Willoughby, in his Ornithology, remarks, "We have been assured by a friend of ours, a person of very good credit, that his father kept a goose known to be fourscore years of age, and as yet sound and lusty, and like enough to have lived many years longer, had he not been forced to kill her for her mischievousness, worrying and destroying the young geese and goslings."
-In another part of his valuable work, Mr Willoughby tells us, "that he has been assured by credible persons, that a goose will live a hundred years and more."
-In man and quadrupeds, the duration of life bears some proportion to the times of their growth.
-But, in birds, their growth, and their powers of reproduction, are more rapid, though they live proportionally longer.
+In another part of this valuable work, Mr Willoughby tells us, "that he has been assured by credible persons that a goose will live a hundred years and more."
+In man and quadrupeds, the duration of life bears some proportion to the time of their growth.
+But, in birds, their growth, and their powers of reproduction, are more rapid, although they live proportionally longer.
 Some species of birds, as all the gallinaceous tribes, can make use of their limbs the moment they issue from the shell; and, in a month or five weeks after, they can likewise employ their wings.
 A dunghill cock does not acquire his full growth in less than a year.
 The smaller birds are perfect in four or five months.
-They grow more rapidly, and produce much sooner than quadrupeds, and yet they live proportionally much longer.
-In man and quadrupeds, the duration of life is about six or seven times more than that of their growth.
+They grow more rapidly, and produce much sooner than quadrupeds, and yet live proportionally much longer. man and quadrupeds the duration of life is six or seven times more than that of their growth.
 According to this rule a cock or a parrot, which arrive at their full growth and powers in one year, should not live above six or seven.
 But nature knows none of our rules.
-She accommodates her conduct, not to our shallow, and often presumptuous, conclusions, but to the preservation of species, and to the support and general balance of the great system of animated beings.
+She accommodates her conduct, not to our shallow, and often presumptuous conclusions, but to the preservation of species, and to the support and general balance of the great system of animated beings.
 Ravens, though capable of providing for themselves in less than a year, sometimes have their lives protracted more than a century.
 The Count de Buffon informs us, that, in several places in France, ravens have been known to arrive at this extraordinary age, and that, at all times, and in all countries, they have been esteemed birds of great longevity.